 Whether you go for Mixpanel or Amplitude, you’ll level up your marketing analytics and you’ll have made a good choice.
 But you want to make a great choice, not a good one.
 No two marketing teams are the same, and there are indeed benefits you’ll gain from picking the best possible fit for your own campaigns and workflows.

 Lucky for you, that’s exactly what we’re here to help you do.
 We love this stuff and we’re effin legit.
-We’re certified partners of both Amplitude and Mixpanel, we regularly coach clients on making the best of both martech tools, and we’ve implemented both tools for small businesses and enterprise clients dozens of times.
+We’re certified partners of both Amplitude and Mixpanel, we regularly coach clients on making the best of both martech tools, and we’ve implemented both tools for small businesses and enterprise clients dozens of times as product analytics tools or marketing tools or attribution tools.
 Most importantly though, we’ve put together observations by three of our senior analytics experts and created a solid-gold article for you to read right now.

 You’re not going to learn which tool is better in general — you’re going to learn which tool is better for your particular team.
 So instead of reading a detailed guideline of how to use the tools, you’re about to become familiar with:

-- Differences that would make you choose one over the other
+- Differences in features and pricing that would make you choose Amplitude over Mixpanel

 Underlying Focus of Mixpanel Compared to Amplitude